There is no greater agony than bearing an untold story inside you. — Maya Angelou

 A Little More About Me…

 If you’re anything like me, I went for years never even imagining myself writing a book.
 Maybe you’ve thought about it, but just been putting it off.
 Or maybe you’ve wanted to, but just don’t know how to go about it.
 For starters, let me just say, for the record, I certainly don’t claim to know everything there is to know about writing books.
 As a matter of fact, I am somewhat of a procrastinator.
-That said, I also had to put everything on the back burner for a while when my husband had his second kidney transplant a year ago, plus I am a grandma to 3 very active little boys I like to see when I can.
+That said, I also had to put everything on the back burner for a while when my husband had his second kidney transplant a couple of years ago, plus I am a grandma to 3 very active little boys I like to see when I can.
 Then too, life can be just plain hectic these days.
 So, at this point, I am still playing catch up, but I am finally making progress, and my husband and I are very excited about the projects I have in the works right now.
 I currently have two books available on Amazon, you can check them out here.
 Although I have taken the self publishing route thus far, hubby and I are very optimistic toward pursuing the traditional route for my current projects, which are in the proofreading/polishing stages now.
 One is a book on faith, which will have my testimony of my near death experience in a horrific automobile accident in November of ’85, you can read a sneak preview here.
 Also in the works is my “Sadie’s Love” Duology (so far 😉 ).
-You can read a sneak preview of book 1 here.
 Next up is rolling up my sleeves to write those query letters!
 But enough about me already!
 Today, we’re going to talk about you!
 So what’s your story?